codecop/Smoke/README.md

 ## Running Tests

-In order to run tests against an application, you simply invoke Smoke with the command required to invoke the application, and the directory containing the tests.
-Given an application that is invoked with `ruby bin/calculator.rb`, and the tests in the *test* directory, we would run the tests as follows:
+In order to run tests against an application, you simply invoke Smoke with the directory containing the tests.
+Given the tests in the *test* directory, we would run the tests as follows:

-    smoke 'bin/calculator.rb' test
+    smoke test

-Smoke (alpha) supports Windows commandline.
-Be aware that for scripts you always have to provide the interpreter as well, e.g. `bin/calculator.rb` is not executable but `ruby bin/calculator.rb` is.
-We would run the tests as follows:

-    smoke.bat 'ruby bin/calculator.rb' test

 Tests can also be passed on an individual basis: